• Home

 BIGMOUTH was designed for tenor or bass cl. reeds BUT we were surprised to find that some alto sax reeds work perfectly

-PLUG & PLAY Include a synthetic reed with your order.
-You can order one of these - add $30
+PLUG & PLAY Add a synthetic reed to your order –

 Other favorite synthetics